 In this work, however, we argue that trainer feedback is a more complicated form of discrete communication between the trainer and the learner.
 Simply treating feedback as a numeric reward signal (i.e., reward has a positive value, punishment has a negative value, and the goal is to maximize the average return), will in many cases lose information about the target behavior present in the trainer's feedback.
 There are of course many possible approaches to training via positive and negative feedback, which we will describe as training strategies throughout this work.
-The trainer's choice of strategy may depend on the nature of the training task, on the nature of the learning agent, and on the trainer's own background.
-The trainer may even change strategies in response to the agent's behavior.
+The trainer's choice of strategy may depend on the nature of the training task, on the nature of the learning agent, and on the trainer's behavior.